 The interaction between the stable storages of a unit and the stable storages within the sub units needs to address both the redundancy and garbage collection issues.
 Stable storages store events that the unit it is servicing, is interested in.
-This is ensured by the ERP which would ensure the routing of only the interesting events.
+This is ensured by the ERP, which would ensure the routing of only the interesting events.
 The node which best serves this purpose is the gatekeeper node.
-As discussed earlier (section 4.3.5) PPP ensures that a gatekeeper $g_i^\ell(C_j^{\ell+1})$ snapshots the profile of level- l unit i within the GES context C_j .
-Thus if we fix the replication granularity at l at least one gatekeeper $g^\ell(C_j^{\ell+1})$ among others within the GES context $C_j^{\ell+1}$ is responsible for the event storage.
-One of the advantages of this scheme is that we store only those events that we are interested in.
+As discussed earlier (section 4.3.5) PPP ensures that a gatekeeper $g_i^{\ell}(C_j^{\ell+1})$ snapshots the profile of every level- $\ell - 1$ unit within its level- l GES context C_i .
+Thus, if we fix the replication granularity at l , one of the gatekeepers $g^{\ell}(C_j^{\ell+1})$ within the GES context $C_j^{\ell+1}$ is responsible for the event storage.
+One of the advantages of this scheme is that we store only those events that we are interested in; since a unit gatekeeper is aware of the unit's profile.

-Fig 6.2.1 depicts the different replication strategies that can exist within different parts of a sub system.
-As can be seen super-super-cluster SSC-B has a replication granularity r_3 , while super-cluster SC-4 within SSC-B has a replication granularity r_2 .
-Cluster l has a replication granularity of r_1 .
-Also in the depicted replication scheme there could be no other node in SSC-B which serves as a stable storage to provide nodes in SSC-B with a replication granularity of r_3 .
-Similarly there could be no other stable storages which try to service units SC-4 and SC-6 with a replication granularity of r_2 .
-Table 6.2.1 lists the replication granularities available at different nodes within the sub system depicted in fig 6.2.1.
+Figure 6.5 depicts the different replication strategies that can exist within different parts of a sub system.
+As can be seen super-super-cluster SSC-B has a replication granularity r_3 , while supercluster SC-4 within SSC-B has a replication granularity r_2 .
+Cluster 1 has a replication granularity of r_1 .
+Also, in the depicted replication scheme there could be no other node in SSC-B that serves as a stable storage to provide the nodes in SSC-B with a replication granularity of r_3 .
+Similarly, there could be no other stable storages, which try to service units SC-4 and SC-6 with a replication granularity of r_2 .
+Table 6.1 lists the replication granularities available at different nodes within the sub system depicted in figure 6.5.